 I also met a lot of new people including four bloggers who I got a chance to mentor.
 Mentoring/Coaching/Consulting is something I've done for a long time.
 I love to help people.
 If you think it's something you might be interested in, reach out!

 There were so many great moments during the weekend.
 I particularly loved the sessions from Erin Bender and Gabi Logan.
 I went to dinner Saturday night with Christina, Cynthia, and Erin at Bluewater Grill in Tustin.
 They treated us like royalty and I was in seafood heaven!

 Erin has not eaten a lot of seafood in her life so we plied her with things like calamari, grilled octopus, crab cakes, and clam chowder so she could try a plethora of American seafood dishes.
 She was a good sport, but I did not blame her for ordering a steak for her meal, she is Aussie after all!

 This was my tuna steak served with cilantro rice, it was just what the I've-been-in-the-landlocked-Southwest-for-weeks doctor ordered!

 I spoke at the conference on Sunday which was thrilling.
 This was followed by the closing keynote and conference close.
-And then I ran for the airport.
-When I landed in Phoenix at 9 PM, walking out of the airport I was hit by the 80 degree air.
+And then I ran to the airport.
+When I landed in Phoenix at 9 PM, walking out of the airport I was hit by the 80-degree air.
 I immediately started peeling off layers!

 We left Gold Canyon early Monday morning and headed for Page (Arizona), a stopover point on the road to Bryce Canyon.
 We spent time in Page four years ago during our 10 day Southwest road trip and we couldn't resist heading back to Big John's Texas BBQ!